-CVS responds quickly after pharmacists frustrated with their workload miss work
+CVS responds quickly after pharmacists frustrated with their workload don’t show up

 CVS pharmacists are experiencing a lot of pain on the job these days.

 The company found the right prescription on Wednesday to keep its stores open in the Kansas City area and avoid a repeat of last week’s work stoppage.
-It promised to boost hiring to ease overwhelming workloads that sometimes make it hard to take a bathroom break and may have brought in additional help from other cities.
+It promised to boost hiring to ease overwhelming workloads that sometimes make it hard to take a bathroom break.

-But it won’t be easy to resolve the bigger problems that have been growing as pharmacists at CVS and other drug stories in the U.S. took on more duties in recent years and are gearing up to deliver this year’s latest flu and COVID-19 vaccines.
+But it won’t be easy to resolve the problems that have been growing as pharmacists at CVS and other drug stores in the U.S. took on more duties in recent years and are gearing up to deliver this year’s latest flu and COVID-19 vaccines.

 “It all relates to not enough dollars going in to hire the appropriate staff to be able to deliver the services,” said Ron Fitzwater, CEO of the Missouri Pharmacy Association.

-Pharmacists in at least a dozen Kansas City-area CVS pharmacies did not show up for work last Thursday and Friday and planned to be out again this Wednesday until the company sent its chief pharmacy officer with promises to fill open positions and increasing staffing levels.
+Pharmacists in at least a dozen Kansas City-area CVS pharmacies did not show up for work last Thursday and Friday and planned to be out again this Wednesday until the company sent its chief pharmacy officer with promises to fill open positions and increase staffing levels.

 It was one of the latest examples nationwide of workers fed up enough to take action.
 But unlike in the ongoing strikes at the automakers or in Hollywood, the pharmacists weren’t demanding raises or more vacation, but more workers to help them.